ZoiloGranda/ionic_test/readme.md

 To get the list of available android system images run `./sdkmanager --list`

 Install a image using `./sdkmanager --install "system-images;android-24;default;x86_64"`.
 Change the system image name for the one you need.
+If you haven't accepted the sdk licenses before, you will be asked now, accept them and continue.

 If you get the following warning `Warning: File /home/<YourUser>/.android/repositories.cfg could not be loaded.` .Simply create an empty file on that path, named `repositories.cfg`